Carlor87/GRBmodelling/README.md

 # GRB modelling using NAIMA toolbox
-This repository contains a small class in and some methods that allow to model SSC emission from GRBs using NAIMA.
+This repository contains a small class and some methods that allow to model SSC emission from GRBs using NAIMA.

 The class can be easily modified to change the injected electron distribution